airfightergr/Librain-xLua/Readme.md

 ## DOCUMENTATION

-Read info from librain master repo: https://github.com/skiselkov/librain/blob/master/src/librain.h No other documentation will be provided
+Read info from librain master repo: https://github.com/skiselkov/librain/blob/master/src/librain.h No other documentation will be provided.